-- A 12-inch diameter water main will be installed on Wat Road. - An 8-inch diameter water main will be installed on the west side of Wat Road, easterly. - An 8-inch diameter water main will be extended to north of Wat Road. - This project includes the installation of fire hydrants. - Tentative locations for water service lines for each lot are shown. - Water service line taps will not be provided to residents who did not sign the petition for water and sewer extensions.
+- A 12-inch diameter water main will be installed on Wat Road. - An 8-inch diameter water main will be installed on the west side of Wat Road, easterly. - An 8-inch diameter water main will be extended to north of Wat Road. - This project includes the installation of fire hydrants. - Tentative locations for water service lines for each lot were shown on the exhibits. - Water service line taps will not be provided to residents who do not sign the petition for water and sewer extensions.